John R. Monaghan

-Ensign John R. Monaghan (26 March 1873 – 1 April 1899) was an officer in the United States Navy.
+Ensign John R. Monaghan (26 March 1873 – 1 April 1899) was an officer in the United States Navy during the Spanish–American War.

 Biography

 Born in Chewelah, Washington Territory Monaghan was a part of the first graduating class of Gonzaga University, and ultimately graduated from the Naval Academy in June 1895.
 For the next two years, as a Passed Midshipman, he served in the cruiser USS Olympia (C-6), flagship of the U.S. Asiatic Station.
 Promoted to the rank of Ensign in July 1897, he was next assigned to the monitor Monadnock and gunboat USS Alert (AS-4), both of which operated along the West Coast of the Americas.
 In July 1898, during the Spanish–American War, he became an officer of the cruiser USS Philadelphia (C-4), which was then the Pacific Station's flagship.